GLOBAL MARKETS-Euro and commodities skid, Asia stocks mixed

 "But with two of the world's major central banks about to head on divergent policy paths, can such smooth sailing continue over the months ahead?" they wondered.
 "Increased policy tension is likely to mean that volatility remains elevated."

 The strength of the dollar kept commodity prices under pressure.
-Gold hovered around $1,070.56 an ounce having touched its lowest level in nearly six years.
+Gold was stuck at $1,070.50 an ounce having touched its lowest level in nearly six years.

 Copper slipped to a fresh six-and-a-half year low, as traders bet metals prices had further to fall given China's slowing factory demand.